biovoxxel/BioVoxxel-Toolbox/README.md

 # BioVoxxel_Toolbox

 The BioVoxxel Toolbox is a suite which contains plugins and some macros dealing with image filtering, image segmentation and binary image processing and analysis.
-The following plugins are hosted here, so are:
+The following plugins are hosted here:

 * Extended Particle Analyzer
 * Binary Feature Extractor